 - Headroom: There must be adequate headroom to provide all necessary clearances

-Summarizing, a stair lift requires the individual to transfer onto the stair lift.
+Summarizing, when choosing between a stair lift and a platform lift, remember that a stair lift requires the individual to transfer onto the stair lift.
 If the person with the mobility issue requires a lift for a transfer, or has great difficulty transferring, then you may require a vertical lift, or a ramp.
 A vertical lift moves the person while they are in their wheelchair, and does not require a transfer.
 A good description of the differences in the equipment is available at this link.

-Would you like to learn more about the differences between straight, curved and platform lifts?
+Would you like to learn more about the difference between a stair lift and a platform lift?
 Contact the lift experts at Stair Lifts Atlanta, LLC by telephone at (770) 880-3405 or by sending an email using the contact form to the right.
 We can arrange a free home assessment and discuss cost-effective pricing and general information about lift availability and installation.

 Do you need other home accessibility options such as roll-in showers, walk-in tubs or roll-under sinks?
 Contact us today for more information at (770) 880-3405, or submit your information in the contact form to the right, and we will call you.